International Journal of ePortfolio

 with the stated mission and foci of the journal?

-Assessment articles, those that focus on applications of ePortfolio for assessment purposes, include 15- to 25-page manuscripts (approximately 4,000-7,000 words) that are methodological, theoretical, empirical, and SoTL in nature associated with applications of ePortfolio for programmatic assessment, course-based assessment, and professional development assessment purposes.
-Articles should be well grounded in the literature on assessment and evaluation, employ accepted research practices where appropriate, and present knowledge, methods, and insights relevant to the application of ePortfolio for assessment purposes.
-Assessment articles, either research or practice-based, will be reviewed based upon the following criteria:
+Research and Assessment articles—those that focus on research studies and assessment of ePortfolios and ePortfolio programs/initiatives—include 15-25-page manuscripts (approximately 4,000-7,000 words) that are methodological and empirical in nature and/or reflective of the scholarship of teaching and learning (SoTL), as well as those manuscripts associated with applications of ePortfolio for programmatic assessment, course-based assessment, and assessment of professional development.
+Articles should be well grounded in the literature, employ accepted research practices, and present the relevant knowledge, methods, and insights applicable to the research at hand.
+Research and Assessment articles will be reviewed based on the following criteria:

 - Focus: Is the manuscript's focus in congruence with the stated mission and foci of the journal?